Math1a/skycam/README.md

 For DSLR cameras:
 - A bash script will run, organizing all the images in the image path directory.
 - A plot window will open with a live view of the camera, and the camera will continue capturing until it will be disconnected.
+- If you don't want the plot window, you can change the figure in 'matlab-gphoto' submodule, inside the gphoto.plot function file to: "(,'visible','off')"
 - If astropack is present, the images will be saved with (AstroPack's) 'ImagePath''s standard, else, it will be saved just in 'P.ImagePath'.

 For Astronimical cameras: